RoboticAgents/cup-stacking-evoarm/writing/report.md

 - I don't think there is anyone that shouldn't use this technology.
-It is meant to be more of a fun game than anythything else and I think that that is something that everyone should be allowed to experience, but I also think that if factories were to start using this code, they should consider how their materials would be effected by
+It is meant to be more of a fun game than anything else and I think that that is something that everyone should be allowed to experience, but I also think that if factories were to start using this code, they should consider how their materials would be effected by